Assess student learning during COVID-19: Alternate assessment, Respondus Monitor, and Examity

 - Costs for Examity at IUPUI and IUB will only be covered for students enrolled in fully online programs listed at online.iu.edu.
 Costs for all other uses of Examity for live proctoring on the Bloomington and IUPUI campuses will need to follow the current process of approval outlined below.

-Currently the only available option for Examity for fall 2020 and spring 2021 will be live proctoring.
+Currently the only available option for Examity for summer 2021 will be live proctoring.
 Below are the details for live proctoring with Examity:

 |Live proctoring (Level 3)|